newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to-message-consumer/README.md

   dependency, under `node_modules`.
 * `instrumentation.js`: the `newrelic.subscribeTo` call lives here. `subscribe`'s handler fires
-  once, at registration time, and swaps in a wrapper around the handler being registered - that wrapper is what calls `newrelic.createSubscriberTransaction`, `newrelic.createSubscriberSegment` (for the message-processing work itself), and `newrelic.runInSubscriberContext` on every later, independent delivery.
+  once, at registration time, and swaps in a wrapper around the handler being registered - that wrapper calls `newrelic.createSubscriberTransaction` on every later, independent delivery, then `newrelic.createSubscriberSegment` to create a segment for the message-processing work itself and run the original handler inside it.
 * `newrelic.js`: a basic, sample New Relic configuration

 ### A gotcha worth knowing: `requireActiveTx`